dlt-hub/dlt/docs/website/docs/tutorial/grouping-resources.md

 This tutorial continues the [previous](load-data-from-an-api) part.
 We'll use the same GitHub API example to show you how to:
 1. Load from other GitHub API endpoints.
 1. Group your resources into sources for easier management.
-2. Handle secrets.
+2. Handle secrets and configuration.

 ## Use source decorator

 In the previous tutorial, we loaded issues from the GitHub API.
 Now we'll prepare to load comments from the API as well.
-Here's a resource that does that:
+Here's a sample [dlt resource](../general-usage/resource) that does that:

 ```py
 @dlt.resource(